AlirezaOmrani95/CV_Checker/README.md

 - **README.md**: Documentation for the repository.

 ## Notes
-- To use the script you need an API key, which you can create for free by registering on [openrouter](www.openrouter.ai).
+- To use the script you need an API key, which you can create for free by registering on [the Openrouter website](www.openrouter.ai).
 - Make sure your CV file is accessible and in one of the accepted formats.
 - The learn_mode option determines whether the model will use zero-shot or one-shot learning.
 One-shot generally provides better results but requires an example.
 So, you can change the examples in **examples.json file** based on your field.